lgreco/cdp/docs/source/COMP170/notes/courseRecap.rst

    I am the do loop!

 Let's consider a scenario where the ``do`` loop is actually useful.
 We'll start with the following code that employs a ``while`` loop.
+This silly code keeps asking for a number and stops users enter 50 or greater.

 .. code-block:: java